-Each practice area is broken down into multiple items.
-Each item includes a practice statement, a description, the benefits of the practice and a reference or references to examples from state, local, and federal laws, as well as industry guidelines issued by various stakeholder organizations.
-Relevant practices are described as issues and options elsewhere in this report.
+and options elsewhere in this report.
 In many cases, they parallel and reference federal laws or regulations.
 The October 2009 ANPRM suggests that the Alliance's best practices could be used to inform the development of standards for excavators.
 That suggestion received mixed reviews in comments to the ANPRM with some commenters endorsing the idea and others expressing concern that best practices should be aspirational goals, not minimum requirements.
-Those opposed believe that if best practices were adopted as regulations, they would be watered down in future revisions and fail to serve their intended purpose.
+Those opposed believe that if best practices were adopted as regulations, they would be watered down in future revisions and fail to serve their intended purpose.28

 The Common Ground reports are useful not only as a source of best practices, but also for the processes used to produce the original report and to revise and update it.
 The 1999 report was the result of an effort led by the federal transportation department's Research and Special Programs Administration (RSPA).
 The RSPA brought together a diverse group of stakeholders and, using a "quality action team" model, gathered data, identified issues, and determined realistic options to resolve issues.
 The various teams that worked on the report used a consensus process to consider, evaluate, identify, and debate their specific best practices.
 Remarkably, they required 100% agreement on each best practice, which meant that the decisions made by the teams may not have been anyone's first choice, but everyone could accept and support them.
-Tennessee was well-represented on RSPA's teams:
+Tennessee was well-represented on the RSPA's teams:

 - Glynn Blanton, then chief of the TRA's Gas Pipeline Safety Division was a member of the "linking team" that served as the overall review board for all of the teams.
 Mr. Blanton served as liaison to the compliance and public education task teams. - Truman Murray, a registered engineer in Tennessee who worked with the Tennessee One-call System since its 1983 beginning, was a member of the team that focused on finding ways to bring stakeholders into compliance with existing damage prevention program laws and regulations.
-Mr. Murray's background was in both rural and urban municipal electric, gas, water, and wastewater systems. - William B. (Bill) Turner, executive director of the Tennessee One-call System, both then and now, served as the co-chair of the reporting and evaluation team.
+Mr. Murray's background was in both rural and urban municipal electric, gas, water, and wastewater systems.